 Should my teen meet with any specialists?

-A Registered Dietitian (sometimes called a nutritionist) who specializes in working with teens is a great addition to the treatment team.
-The nutritionist will make an individualized plan for your teen, taking the whole family into account.
+A Registered Dietitian (sometimes called a nutritionist) who specializes in working with teens is a great part of the treatment team.
+The dietitian will make an individualized plan for your teen, taking the whole family into account.
 Your teen will learn specific ways to get the nutrition he needs to reach a healthier weight.
 Sometimes one visit is all that is necessary to get on track.
 In other cases, follow-up visits are required until weight gain and healthy goals are accomplished.
-Your teen’s nutritionist will set the pace for how often they meet, once a month, every other week or weekly.
+Your teen’s dietitian will set the pace for how often they meet, once a month, every other week or weekly.

 A mental health counselor or therapist who specializes in working with teens may be helpful with goal setting and providing help with any anxiety related to food and health.